Website Navigation: How to Improve Yours and Boost Sales

 • Your menu shouldn't contain so many top-level items, subcategories, or subpages that it's overwhelming for users.

-• Menus should respond appropriately to user interactions unique to mobile devices (e.g., taps as opposed to clicks on desktop).
+• Menus should respond appropriately to user interactions unique to mobile devices (e.g., taps rather than clicks on desktop).

 Whether visitors are on mobile or not, your primary navigation needs to be clearly visible.
-They shouldn’t have to go hunting for it either due to location or a lack of color contrast that makes it hard to see against your website background.
-There also shouldn’t be so many menu items that you risk visitors being visually overwhelmed or suffering from analysis paralysis.
+They shouldn't have to go hunting for it either because of its location or a lack of color contrast that makes it hard to see against your website background.
+There also shouldn't be so many menu items that visitors are visually overwhelmed or suffer from analysis paralysis.

 And we can't forget to mention hamburger menus here.
 On mobile, where they're intended to be used, they're fine since you can't fit all menu items on the screen.
 But on desktop, they create unnecessary clicks and make it harder for visitors to find what they're looking for.
 In our experience, they also get fewer clicks, possibly because people think of them as places for less important menu items on desktop.

-You can occasionally get away with desktop hamburger menus for company-specific or account login pages like Tentree does.
+You can occasionally get away with desktop hamburger menus on company-specific or account login pages, as Tentree does.

 Keep your menus dialed in.
-Your goals are to drive as many conversions as possible and promote higher average order values, so it’s best to leave pages that won’t directly contribute out of your main navigation.
+Your goals are to drive as many conversions as possible and increase average order value, so it's best to keep pages that won't directly contribute out of your main navigation.
 Or, at least, keep them to a minimum.
 This includes webpages related to shipping and return policies, partnerships, affiliate programs, and so on.
 Your footer navigation is often the best place for these.

-As for how to know the right pages to spotlight, your analytics data can point you in the right direction.
+As for which pages to spotlight, your analytics data can point you in the right direction.
 Which collection pages bring in the most revenue?
 What are people clicking on the most?
-If you analyze the user journey of people who bought from you, which pages did they visit that contributed the most to them converting?
+If you analyze the user journey of people who bought from you, which pages did they visit that contributed most to their conversion?

 Once you've identified key pages, think about whether the top performers deserve more attention than your other shopping pages.
 Don't be afraid to play with visual hierarchy.
 For example, we've built and tested Instagram story-like quick navs for several brands.
 Here's one we built for DIFF Eyewear, which highlights a variety of key pages, including popular collections and best sellers.